erikedin/Behavior.jl/docs/TUTORIAL.md

 end
 ```
 This file begins by `using` the `CoffeeMachine` module, which is the thing we wish to
-test, and the `ExecutableSpecifications` module, which provides the test functions.
+test, and the `Behavior` module, which provides the test functions.

 The first step implementation is
 ```julia